On a theory of the $b$-function in positive characteristic: Introduction

 \subsection{Acknowledgements}

-This theory of the $b$-function in characteristic $p$ sprang from my attempt to understand the work of Mircea Musta{\c{t}}{\u{a}} \cite{MR2469353}.
-I thank him for suggesting the problem as well as answering many questions about test ideals.
-I would also like to thank Roman Bezrukavnikov and Pavel Etingof for interesting discussions.
+This theory of the $b$-function in characteristic $p$ sprang from my attempt to understand \cite{MR2469353}.
+I am indebted to Mircea Musta{\c{t}}{\u{a}} for the work done there.
+I would also like to thank him for initially mentioning the problem and answering many questions about test ideals.
+I thank Konstantin Ardakov and Francesco Baldassarri for introducing me to Mahler's Theorem, thus clarifying the appearance of $\mathbb{Z}_p$ in the theory.
+Shunsuke Takagi kindly pointed me towards Example \ref{ex: Takagi}.
+Finally I would like to thank Roman Bezrukavnikov and Pavel Etingof for interesting discussions at the very beginning of this project.
+The author was partially supported by EPSRC grant EP/L005190/1.